 You probably already familiar with the health benefits of probiotics for your gut.
 They also have similar detoxing benefits for your skin.
 Probiotics flush your body of inflammatory toxins and bad bacteria, which would otherwise escape through your skin.
 Try integrating Kefir, fermented foods (such as kimchee or kombucha) or a daily probiotic into your daily routine and watch the positive ways your skin will react.

 We often think of sweating as a negative side effect of working out.
-However, it has proven to be extremely beneficial to in helping achieve good skin.
+However, it has proven to be extremely beneficial in helping achieve good skin.
 Check out our article on the power of sweat here.

-Do you ever binge eat pizza or McDonald’s then wake up with a full-on break out a couple days later?
+Do you ever binge eat pizza or McDonald’s then wake up with a full-on break out a couple of days later?
 It’s because what you eat directly affects your skin.
 Food is broken down when digested and distributed through your body.
 You would rather be sending skin-friendly vitamins and minerals to your organs, than junk that will make its mark (both inside and out).
 For the most skin-healthy diet, we suggest (and most doctors) limiting your dairy, sugar, and grain intake.
 On top of that, check out this list of 25 foods you should be incorporating into your diet to make the most of your skin.